GovTechSG/seed-documentation/verify-microsoft-defender-is-configured-correctly-for-your-os.md

   1. Open **Terminal** and run `mdatp health`.
   2. Take note of the value displayed for **org_id**.

-  > **Note**:
-  > If this command does not return anything, it indicates your device does not have Defender.
+  ?>- If this command does not return anything, it indicates your device does not have Defender.
 Hence, [proceed to onboard your macOS device to SEED](onboard-device/mac-os).

   3. Identify the organisation corresponding to this **org_id** from the following table.
 This is the organisation of the Defender or the antivirus on your device.